 Also known as the Kingdom of Kampuchea, Cambodia has had a troubled history, but it is better known for the mysterious ancient city of Angkor Wat.

 Cambodia is relatively undeveloped compared to its neighbour Thailand but this means you are more likely to find yourself in unspoiled place.
 Children catch big black spiders with very hairy feet to sell.
 Well cooked they are reported to be very tasteful, though I can’t confirm that.
-I left Cambodia captured by its unspoiled ways, a destination that hasn’t yet been exploited and can’t be missed in south east Asia.
+I left Cambodia captured by its unspoiled ways, a destination that hasn’t yet been exploited and can’t be missed in south-east Asia.

 Siem Reap, the gateway to Angkor, now sports luxury hotels, chic nightspots, ATMs, and an airport fielding flights from all over the region, while Sihanoukville is getting good press as an up-and-coming beach destination.
-However travel beyond the most popular tourist destinations is still an adventure.
+However, travel beyond the most popular tourist destinations is still an adventure.

 Cambodia is the traditional English name, taken from the French Cambodge, while Kâmpuchea, formerly the name of the country in English.
 The Khmer Kampuchea is derived from the ancient Khmer kingdom of Kambuja, an early tribe of north India.
-Iron Age settlements were found beneath Angkorian temples a few kilometers north-west of Angkor.
-Burials, much richer, testify improvement of food availability and trade and the existence of a social structure and labor organization.
+Iron Age settlements were found beneath Angkorian temples a few kilometres north-west of Angkor.
+Burials, much richer, testify improvement of food availability and trade and the existence of a social structure and labour organization.